-Gross premium income for the year increased from £300.5m to £313.8m.
+Gross premium income for the year remained stable at £312.1m (2017: £313.8m).

-The balance on the general business technical account was £54.5m, an increase of £48.3m from the 2016 result.
-The outward reinsurance premium payable to HM Government in respect of 2017 decreased from £249.7m to £207.9m.
-There are two elements to this: £156.3m being 50% of Pool Re's gross written premiums and a further premium amount of £51.6m.
-The remaining £36.3m of outward reinsurance premium is in respect of external reinsurance protection.
+The balance on the general business technical account was £89.6m, an increase of £35.1m from the 2017 result.
+The outward reinsurance premium payable to HM Government in respect of 2018 fell from £207.9m to £171.9m.
+There are two elements to this; £156.0m being 50% of Pool Re's gross written premiums and a further premium amount of £15.9m payable to HM Government calculated in accordance with the Retrocession Agreement.
+The remaining £37.7m of outward reinsurance premium reported in 2018 is in respect of commercial reinsurance protection.

-The terms of the current retrocession agreement between Pool Re and Her Majesty's Treasury which took effect from 1 January 2015, include provision for Pool Re to pay an annual distribution to Members.
-The Board declared such a dividend on 16 June 2017 in respect of its 2016 results.
-The amount of the dividend paid was £99.4m.
+The terms of the Retrocession Agreement between Pool Re and Her Majesty's Treasury include provision for Pool Re to pay an annual distribution to Members.
+The Board declared such a dividend on 14 June 2018 in respect of its 2017 results.
+The amount of the dividend paid was £51.6m.